tdhopper/ultratall-ultralight/MAIN.md

 Luke from [Luke's Ultralight](http://lukesultralite.com) told me he'll add extra length to his Argon Wind Shirt.
 I suspect he would do similarly for his rain gear.

+#### Windshirt

+I bought a customized [Argon Wind Shell from Luke's Ultralight](http://lukesultralite.com/argon-wind-shell).
+Luke added 4" to the torso and made the sleeves 23" from pit to wrist.
+With pit-zips and adjustable cuffs, it cost me $112 in 2016.
+Luke did amazing work on this; the fit is perfect.

+##### Notes

+The large Patagonia Houdini Jacket didn't fit me.
+I considered trying a [ZPacks Ventum](http://www.zpacks.com/accessories/wind_shell.shtml).

 #### Footwear

 The shoe selection at size 16 is very limited.
 I hike in the Columbia North Plains Vent shoe; they're fine.
 I have some Keen: Targhee II Mid boots I used to backpack in; they're very light, which is nice.